Note: My Web pages are best viewed with style sheets enabled.

 Grind the cumin and black pepper together.
 Combine all the ingredients in a bowl, stirring thoroughly.

 For grinding the cumin and pepper corns, I use a miniature electric coffee mill, one that can produce only enough coffee grounds for 1-2 cups of coffee.
 For many whole dry spices, this is excellent; but I would not use it on nutmeg, which might break the mill.
 Spices can also be ground by hand in a mortar with a pestle or in a pepper mill.
+My wife has trouble digesting seeds.
+I address this problem by putting the ground cumin and pepper into a tea strainer and pressing the spices through with my thumb; any ground spices that do not pass through the strainer are returned to the coffee mill for further grinding.
+If the second grinding is not sufficient, the small residue is discarded.

 The dry spices will usually absorb enough moisture from the brown sugar to make it dry, too.
 The result should be a slightly granular powder.